calcmogul/styleguide-1/wpiformat/README.rst

 ``NOLINT`` can be appended in a comment to a header include to prevent wpiformat's header include sorter from modifying it and to maintain its relative ordering with other header includes.
 This will, in effect, treat it as a barrier across which no header includes will be moved.
 Header includes on each side of the barrier will still be sorted as normal.

+``NOLINT`` can also prevent wpiformat converting C standard library header includes within a C++ header to the equivalent C++ standard library header include.
+This is supported for projects which use the same file extension for C and C++ header files.

 .styleguide-license
 -------------------